leonidgrishenkov/postgresql-logical-replication/README.md

 openssl req -x509 -new -nodes -key ./certs/ca.key -sha256 -days 365 -out ./certs/ca.crt
 ```

-You will be prompted to enter information.
-You can skip most of the promts, but make sure to set the `Common Name (CN)` to the server's hostname or IP address.

 ## Generate Server Certificates

 Generate a private key for the server: